xxsimoxx/codepotent-shortcodes-everywhere/README.md

 ## Enable or Disable Shortcodes

 If you need to _disable_ shortcodes from running in any given context, this plugin has got your back!
 Not only can you enable shortcodes to run in additional contexts, you can also _disable_ them from running in any of those contexts, too, giving you more control than ever.
+If shortcodes are present in a context where they are disabled, nothing will show up: they’re fully stripped.

 ## Quick Setup